manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Exceptions.md

 ```

 <!-- example exceptions -->
 Tokenizing exceptions file.
 Optional, default is empty.
-In RT mode only absolute paths are allowed.
+In the RT mode only absolute paths are allowed.

 The expected file format is also plain text, with one line per exception, and the line format is as follows: